ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 <img src="assets/mid-1.3.2.png" width="300" height="300" style="display: block;
 margin: 30px">

 This looks nice!
-We're getting some spiral effect.
-Notice that there're always 12 samples on each layer because the `increment of `i`is a constant.
-Let's make it vary for each layer by applying`r` value again:
+I'm getting some spiral effect.
+I find that there're always 12 samples on each layer because the `increment of `i`is a constant.
+Gonna make it vary for each layer by applying`r` value again:

 ```JavaScript
 for (let r = 0; r < 6; r++) {